 Understand

-[edit]The direct route from Belfast to Newry and Dublin crosses higher ground, which the railway swings west to avoid.
+The direct route from Belfast to Newry and Dublin crosses higher ground, which the railway swings west to avoid.
 The River Bann flows northwest out of the Mourne Mountains towards Lough Neagh: it's narrow and fast-flowing, good for powering watermills, but not navigable.
 South of the bridge over the Bann which gives this town its name, there's a long grinding gradient as the road climbs out of the valley.
-Modern cars and trucks have no difficulty but it was sore toil for horses and their drivers, so in 1834 "The Cut" was made through the brow of the hill, with a bridge for the cross-street.
+Modern vehicles have no difficulty but it was sore toil for horses and their drivers, so in 1834 "The Cut" was made through the brow of the hill, with a bridge for the cross-street.
 You still needed to rest the horses, so Banbridge became a staging post for the mail coaches.

 Banbridge isn't recorded in history until 1691, when Jacobite resistance to King William III was being crushed.
 It grew with the linen industry, becoming the principal linen-producing district in Ireland by 1772; fabric was whitened by laying it out in the sunshine in riverside bleach-greens.
 Domestic production grew into "cottage industry" then large mills, although transport here was always a handicap compared to lowland Lisburn.

 The mills were most suited to items like bed linen, with plain fabric and mass production runs.
 In the early 19th century the Jacquard machine made the looms programmable, enabling more complex designs and shorter runs.
 The pattern was specified by punched cards, which moved rods, which raised or lowered hooks carrying threads into the "shed" of the loom.
 Charles Babbage took a great interest in this invention, and in the ideas of George Boole in Cork who formulated logic into algebra, and the modern programmable computer was born.
-Herman Hollerith the founder of IBM developed smaller 12-row 80-column cards which became an industry standard, and remained in common use to 1980.
+Herman Hollerith the founder of IBM developed smaller 12-row 80-column cards which became an industry standard and remained in common use to 1980.

 In the 20th century the linen trade collapsed under foreign competition.
 Flax-growing, spinning into yarn, weaving, and making up into garments is nowadays mostly abroad.
 A single manufacturer, Thomas Ferguson, has stayed in business by concentrating on luxury apparel.